 Holy Thursday

-Holy Thursday is the remembrance of the Last Supper of Jesus Christ; it is when he established the sacrament of Holy Communion before his arrest and crucifixion.
+Holy Thursday is the remembrance of the Last Supper of Jesus Christ; it established the sacrament of Holy Communion before his arrest and crucifixion.

 This day celebrates the Last Supper or the final meal Jesus shared with his disciples in Jerusalem.
-It is also the last day of Lent or Cuaresma.
+It is also the last of the 40 days of Lent or Cuaresma.

 Good Friday